 Some of our acquisitions are creations born of the coronavirus.
 They include gorgeous handmade face masks and a pair of beautiful photographic lockdown prints by journalist, broadcaster and film-maker Bidisha.

-Others got into gardening.
+The pandemic also encouraged some people to get into gardening.
 Access to outdoor spaces has been vital in maintaining health and well-being.
 From fear and helplessness grow the seeds of hope and rebirth.

 Compost more precious than toilet roll.
 Seed sowing season and the pandemic arrived together and seeds and growing mediums became scarce, exacerbated by a sudden interest in growing on balconies and in gardens.